Booral - River Heads

 Booral - River Heads lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Booral - River Heads' population was around 8,232 as of November 2025.
-This figure reflects a growth of 2,457 people since the 2021 Census, which reported a population of 5,775.
-The increase is inferred from ABS's estimated resident population of 7,478 in June 2024 and an additional 679 validated new addresses since the Census date.
-This results in a density ratio of 52 persons per square kilometer.
-Booral - River Heads' growth rate of 42.5% since the 2021 census exceeded both the non-metro area (8.8%) and national average.
-Interstate migration contributed approximately 92.4% of overall population gains during recent periods, although all drivers were positive factors.
+Based on AreaSearch's analysis, Booral - River Heads' population is around 8460 as of Feb 2026.
+This reflects an increase of 2685 people, a 46.5% rise since the 2021 Census which reported a population of 5775.
+The change was inferred from the estimated resident population of 7478 in June 2024 and an additional 762 validated new addresses since the Census date.
+This level of population equates to a density ratio of 53 persons per square kilometer.
+Booral - River Heads' growth exceeded Rest of Qld's 9.1% and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 92.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Considering projected demographic shifts, a significant population increase in the top quartile of Australia's regional areas is forecast.
-Booral - River Heads is expected to expand by 2,852 persons to 2041, reflecting an overall increase of 25.5% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, state projections released in 2023 and based on 2021 data are used.
+Considering projected demographic shifts, a significant population increase is forecast for Booral - River Heads, expected to expand by 2852 persons to 2041, reflecting an increase of 22.1% over the 17 years.

 Frequently Asked Questions - Population